rear/rear/doc/user-guide/04-scenarios.md

 #### Restoring from Bacula tape

-Now you need to continue with restoring the actual Bacula backup, for this you have multiple options of which `bextract` is the most easy and straightforward, but also the slowest and unsafest.
+Now you need to continue with restoring the actual Bacula backup, for this you have multiple options of which `bextract` is most straightforward, but also the slowest and unsafest.